 We’re so pleased to introduce you to numbers 26 through 30 on the AutoCAD 35 Under 35 young designers list.
 This month, get acquainted with an audio visual engineer, a solar power program manager, an award-winning architect, a space-age innovator, and an AutoCAD for Mac guru.
 Meet them below.

-The September Five
+The Sixth Five

 Jim LaPier, 34, owner of IMPACT Designs, LLC (USA)